Kmeakin/walrus-report/src/30-implementation.md

 }
 ```

-##### Wrapping toplevel and builtin functions
+##### Wrapping top-level and builtin functions
-Since we want to be able to treat toplevel functions, builtin functions and
+Since we want to be able to treat top-level functions, builtin functions and
-lambda expressions interchangably as first class values, function values must
+lambda expressions interchangeably as first class values, function values must
 have the same in memory-representation.
-Therefore toplevel and builtin functions
+Therefore top-level and builtin functions
 are wrapped in a closure with an empty environment, represented by the null
 pointer.
 It is safe to use the null pointer, since the top-level/builtin
 function will ignore the extra argument on the stack and never attempt to